Kowal Sentry Integration for Magento 2

 - User Feedback,

-The module is distributed as a Composer package and should run from vendor/kowal/module-sentry.
+The module was prepared as a Composer package and should run from the vendor/kowal/module-sentry location.

 Requirements